Please note

 This programme is dependent on weather conditions and may be modified to ensure the safety of participants.

-Free time in SPLIT.
-Flight from SPLIT (15.35) to GENEVA (17.15).
-Transfer to Rosey Campus in Rolle for the final evening.
+Flight transfer to Rosey Campus in Rolle for the final evening.

-Departure day at any time from our Rolle campus.
+Departure day between 8am and 1pm from our Rolle campus.

 We recognise the importance of staying connected with family and are aware of the role that mobile phones now have in children’s lives.